• Skip to primary navigation

 • Tips

-You are here: Home / Appetizers / Smoked Fish Spread
+You are here: Home / Appetizers / Smoked Fish Dip Recipe

-Smoked Fish Spread was the first thing that MaryJo and I would order when we got to a Florida restaurant when we were on vacation.
+Smoked Fish Dip was the first thing that MaryJo and I would order when we got to a Florida restaurant when we were on vacation.
 That and a Corona!

 Fish spread being served outdoors with saltines and Cholula hot sauce.

-So being in Minnesota, I’m missing the smoked fish spread of Florida.
-MaryJo and I have made this before and it is always a treat.
+So, being in Minnesota, I’m missing the smoked fish dip of Florida.
+MaryJo and I have made this before, and it is always a treat.

 Smoked white fish whose flesh is being de-boned.